koyo-nic/grass-course-veroa/slides/04_imagery/PITCHME.md

 First, we need to obtain the bounding box, in Longitude and Latitude on WGS84, of the Sentinel data we want to process

     g.region raster=T17SQV_20170730T154909_B04,T17SPV_20170730T154909_B04 -b

-    g.region raster=T17SQV_20170730T154909_B04,T17SPV_20170730T154909_B04 -b

-    gmod.Module("g.region", flags="p", raster="T17SQV_20170730T154909_B04,T17SPV_20170730T154909_B04")

 Now, we have to start a new GRASS GIS session in a Longitute-Latitude location

-    grass75 -c EPSG:4326 $HOME/grassdata/longlat
+    grass74 -c EPSG:4326 $HOME/grassdata/longlat

-    1a.
-If in a new GRASS session, select "New" in the start-up screen 1b.
-Alternatively, from within a GRASS GIS session, go to "Settings --> GRASS Working environment --> Create new Location
-    2. Give a name to the new location
-    3. Select EPSG code as the option to create new location
-    4. Search for 4326 and select it
-    5. Done

 Set the right region using the values obtain before

 g.region n=36:08:35N s=35:06:24N e=77:33:33W w=79:54:47W -p